WrighTeck/software-testing-portfolio/docs/technical-skills/programming-languages-tools.md

 ### 🔹 JavaScript
 - Used for writing UI validation test scripts and test automation (e.g., with WebdriverIO and Playwright).
-- Familiar browser debugging using Chrome DevTools and JavaScript console output.
+- Familiar with browser debugging using Chrome DevTools and JavaScript console output.
 - Applied to validate front-end logic, DOM interactions, and third-party integrations in OTT and web apps.

 ### 🔹 TypeScript